 That means that all the relevant documents need to be accurately dated and time-stamped when they’re created, developed, published, and updated.

 As a result, you’ll have the entire history of the document design, development, testing, production, and decision-making process at your disposal.
 It makes all the relevant information regarding end products completely traceable.
-Therefore, it would be easier to audit the document, update it, and more.

 Maintaining data integrity is one of the most critical aspects of technical documentation.
 All the processes and procedures that go into the recording, development, and storing of the documentation need to be straightforward, accurate, and precise.

 In any case, you have to develop all your processes to maintain data integrity, maximize data reliability, and maximize the retention period.
+Adhering to data integrity requirements is crucial to ensure that all data remains accurate and reliable over time.

 Complete

-• The data in the documentation can and must not be altered, modified, or erased once it is entered or recorded.
+- The data in the documentation can and must not be altered, modified, or erased once it is entered or recorded.
 If, in any case, you need to make any changes or delete the data, you need to get the appropriate permissions from the stakeholders.

-• Every single part of the document should be secured, protected, and stored in backup data systems.
+- Every single part of the document should be secured, protected, and stored in backup data systems.
 It’s best to have cloud-based systems so you can access the document at any time.
 More importantly, you have to make sure the documentation is secure from any unwarranted access attempts.

-• There’s also a need for a well-designed system for keeping a check on the login system.
+- There’s also a need for a well-designed system for keeping a check on the login system.
 There shouldn’t be any shared passwords or share data system logins to avoid any issues.
 Furthermore, signature forging shouldn’t be possible, especially because of the FDA’s ESER regulations.

 In any case, all your technical documentation should be absolutely complete, including the data, procedures, and backups, according to good documentation practices.

-Good Documentation Practices Requirements
+Good Documentation Practices and Document Control Requirements

 Now that you have a good idea of the principles of good documentation practices, you can look into the requirements.
 Generally, the requirements may change depending on the industry and may require custom calibration in some cases.
-However, mostly, the requirements remain the same.
+However, the requirements remain mostly the same.

-In any case, here are the parts of GDocP that are applicable in all cases.
+Here are the parts of GDocP that are applicable in all cases.

-• Documentation Maintenance: Every technical documentation needs to be maintained to stay relevant.
+Every technical documentation needs to be maintained to stay relevant.
 To do that, you have to regularly review the document to make sure it’s still relevant.
 If it’s not, you have to update it to make sure it’s up to date.
 Most importantly, the updated version needs to be backed up appropriately.

-• Documentation Modifications: You need to keep a record of and maintain all the audit trails, including the reasons for modifications.
+You need to keep a record of and maintain all the audit trails, including the reasons for modifications.
 Furthermore, the documentation needs to have administrative controls of the modification process and the reasons behind the modifications.

 Understanding and adhering to good documentation practices not only ensure you’re doing everything according to regulations but also helps you keep track of everything and do it right.